open/close all folders

 Played by Cassie Steele (Seasons 1-9)

 “Remember when you got your period in class and everyone was laughing in class and you just told them to shut up?
 I feel like that everyday, like everyone's joking about me and I can't get them to shut up.”Manny is Emma's best friend who's been there for her since the beginning.
 She's sweet, cute and she has a idealistic view of romance, falling hard for Craig Manning in season two.
 In season three, she decided to start dressing provocatively in order to get attention from boys and eventually she gets Craig's attention and they end up sleeping together despite Craig having Ashley as a girlfriend.
 Afterward, she discovered she was pregnant and after much agonizing (and being antagonized), she had an abortion but it left her with being known as the school slut.
 To put the drama behind her, she focuses on acting after realizing she loved it when she was part of the Jay and Silent Bob movie filming in Canada), she ends up back in the arms of Craig.
 But unfortunately, he was into Ellie, which set off her insecurity.
 Much of her insecurity regarding her looks and self-worth are due to her oppressive father and Craig being emotionally distant from her during their relationship.
 Her biggest dream is to become an actress and in The Movie, she lands a role in Jason Mewes's Mewes-sical High.
 She now lives in Los Angeles and works as an actress but still has time to see Jay.

-- A-Cup Angst: The writers apparently didn't look at Cassie Steele, because she wants breast enlargement in season five.
+- A-Cup Angst: The writers apparently didn't look at Cassie Steele, because she considers breast enlargement in season five.